Carzit/sd-webui-sampler-heunpp/README.md

 # sd-webui-sampler-heunpp
 Use higher order Runge-Kutta method in the sampler

-A simple change - more time for higher quality
+- more time for higher quality
+- decreasing weight to avoid noises like heun

 10 - 20 steps are enough in most cases; almost no differences with euler and heun when steps more than 40